CordXApp/Client/README.md

 # CordX Client

-Official discord bot for managing our discord server and allowing users to manage their profiles and settings without the need for visiting our website :D
+Welcome to the official Discord bot for managing our Discord server.
+With CordX Client, users can manage their profiles and settings directly from Discord, without the need to visit our website.

 ---

 ## Self Hosting

-This bot is mainly open-source for transparency and to allow user/community contributions, it is based heavily around our services and would require a ton of modifications to self host or use for your own purposes for this reason we highly recommend you don't.
+While CordX Client is open-source for transparency and to encourage community contributions, it is heavily integrated with our services.
+As such, self-hosting or repurposing the bot would require significant modifications.
+For this reason, we strongly recommend against self-hosting.

 ---

 ## Contributions

-We welcome any and all contributions to this client, when pushing any changes you made please make sure you respect our branch locks, create a pull request with your changes and we will look at it as soon as possible!
+We welcome contributions from the community.
+If you've made changes that you'd like to share, please respect our branch locks and create a pull request.
+We'll review your changes as soon as possible.

----